mugetsu7/cs3535/InquiryReport/IR7.md

 3. How do we print out next line in the text file?
 4. How do we record the current time?
 5. How do we record the user's IP?
+6. How do we simplify the recording system?
-6. How do we record the beat where the transition starts and the beat which is the transition's destination of the transition?
+7. How do we record the beat where the transition starts and the beat which is the transition's destination of the transition?

 # Resources
 [InfiniteJukebox]: http://labs.echonest.com/Uploader/index.html